 The Design Studio

 Just around the corner from the bespoke operation is Mr. Everest’s design studio.
 “My school was more visual than written, and I’ve always taken inspiration from movies, photographs, and such.”
-The back wall is filled floor to 12 or 15 foot ceiling with design, fashion, and film books of every shape, size, and color.
-Can you tell I’m envious? (continued on next page)
+The back wall is filled floor to (12 or 15 foot) ceiling with design, fashion, and film books of every shape, size, and color.
+Can you tell I’m envious?

-Mr. Everest has, over the years, expanded from his own bespoke and ready to wear to also consulting with a variety of brands and corporations all over the world.
-As close as the British mainstay Marks & Spencer, and as far as Korea, Everest is responsible “from the concept to the paper bag” for more of the world’s menswear than you might think.
+Mr. Everest has, over the years, expanded from his own bespoke and ready-to-wear to consulting with a variety of brands and corporations all over the world.
+As close as the British mainstay, Marks & Spencer, and as far as Korea, Everest is responsible “from the concept to the paper bag” for more of the world’s menswear than you might think.
 To go through all of his collaborations here would be madness, but there are a few new developments which are particularly interesting.